 -You will not have any time to practice with the accompanist prior to your audition.

 -Solo auditions must be accompanied by the pianist we provide (no recordings, personal accompanist [including the auditioner], or a cappella).

 -For Joseph, even children auditioning will need to prepare the appropriate requested song excerpt.

 -For the private auditions you will need to schedule a time block in order to participate without a delayed wait.
 Sign up blocks are available every 5 minutes.
 Please see the link above to select your time slot.

 -When it is your time to audition, stand in front of the casting directors, not beside the accompanist, to sing your song.
 You will probably not sing the entire song.
 Be prepared for anything.
-We may have you sing approximately 16 bars, one minute or the song, or just the beginning and the end, etc. Your reading audition will follow your song, and once you are done you are free to go.

 -If you have a conflict with these dates please contact us and we will discuss your options.
 All "make-up" auditions will occur PRIOR to the official audition date.